Prenuptial Agreements Lawyers in Fort Lauderdale, FL

 A prenuptial agreement that is not enforceable means that someone’s lawyer screwed up.
 When properly drafted, these contracts avoid litigation and enable both parties to know in advance how property will be distributed in the event of divorce.
 But it takes a great deal of experience to construct them appropriately.

-Curtis R. Cowan and Michael Gilden are Board-Certified marital and family law attorneys with 29 years of legal experience.
+Curtis R. Cowan is a Board-Certified marital and family law attorney with over 30 years of legal experience.
 If you are considering entering a pre-marital agreement (or a similar agreement after you have married), contact our Fort Lauderdale, Florida office.
-We represent women and men of Broward County, and you can reach us at (954) 525-4100.
+We represent women and men of Broward County, and you can reach us at (954) 953-2575.

 Why a Prenuptial Agreement?

 If you are pessimistic about marriage, well, perhaps you shouldn’t be getting married.
 But that’s not the same as being realistic and pragmatic.
 People change, life happens, and we all know that nearly half of marriages do end in divorce.
 A prenuptial agreement may be entered by any two people, but it makes particular sense if: